Mindgamesnl/FireIO/README.md

 })

 .on("thanks", (client, message) -> {
-    System.out.println("The server thanked you for your cookies");
+    System.out.println("The main thanked you for your cookies");
 });
 ```